kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 I'm sorry, I cannot explain why it merges the temp branch back -- I didn't construct this, I found it somewhere online and found it extremely useful.
 I didn't record the URL, though, which I do quite often, but not here, unfortunately.
 If you Google for `git merge -s ours master && git checkout master` you find a Russian page with a similar sequence, that's it.
 I don't speak Russian, so I didn't find it there.
 The original must've been lost, at least to Google.

 Your creativity will find lots of situations where you can ease your workload.

 One more tip: for the task of recording clipboard snippets I also used a number of other tools, but none of them were really good.
 The Clipboard Manager [CopyQ](https://hluk.github.io/CopyQ/), however, is absolutely excellent.

 I have defined `F1` as the hotkey to the clipboard list and defined a second tab which copies all images, to keep both parts apart.
 Also I have enlarged the available space as much as possible.
 I can afford this and don't want to lose anything I have copied for some reason.
 This tool is very fast and has a very efficient search engine.

-Highly recommended as well.
+My workspace in [WinSCP](https://winscp.net/) is automatically opened and includes tabs with the 15 most frequent directories on my Linux machine.
+I use WinSCP in Explorer mode to launch any files for editing in PSPad.
+For file transfer I use [FileZilla](https://filezilla-project.org/).

 Digression: Speech recognition <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------